zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 Now, let's create a new user called `joker`.

-This image has a `useradd` command that creates a user account in the Linux platform, for example:
+The following example shows how to use the `useradd` command to create a normal user account for the Linux platform.
+For example:

 ```bash
 sudo useradd joker